Supporting women apprentices in Canadian manufacturing

 In this episode, Daron talks about entering the trades without a traditional background, learning on the job, and building confidence in spaces that weren’t always designed with women in mind.
 Her story highlights the power of mentorship, representation, and determination in shaping the future of women in trades and sustainable construction.

-1. Episode 1: Breaking Barriers
+1. Breaking Barriers

 Natasha Henderson’s path through manufacturing and operations leadership is built on teamwork, resilience, and breaking through fear.
 From playing Division 1 softball to managing production teams in the aerospace and aquaculture sectors, she’s learned that confidence and connection go hand in hand.
 Now an operations leader at Industrial Plankton in Victoria, BC, Natasha supports sustainable aquaculture while leading teams that feed over a billion marine organisms each year.